panda7789/docs.cs-cz/docs/framework/unmanaged-api/profiling/functionleave3withinfo-function.md

 ms.assetid: 5fa68a67-ced6-41c6-a2c0-467060fd0692
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: 495ed887126f0b569acc1309609a0c132d0766eb
+ms.openlocfilehash: a62f402fbfae6188ab0423ea7a55a4dfc6cb4112
-ms.sourcegitcommit: 7f616512044ab7795e32806578e8dc0c6a0e038f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: cs-CZ
-ms.lasthandoff: 07/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67763320"
+ms.locfileid: "74427398"
 ---
 # <a name="functionleave3withinfo-function"></a>FunctionLeave3WithInfo – funkce
-Profiler upozorní, že ovládací prvek se vrací z funkce a poskytuje popisovač, který lze předat [icorprofilerinfo3::getfunctionleave3info – metoda](../../../../docs/framework/unmanaged-api/profiling/icorprofilerinfo3-getfunctionleave3info-method.md) načíst rámec zásobníku a návratovou hodnotu.
+Notifies the profiler that control is being returned from a function, and provides a handle that can be passed to the [ICorProfilerInfo3::GetFunctionLeave3Info method](../../../../docs/framework/unmanaged-api/profiling/icorprofilerinfo3-getfunctionleave3info-method.md) to retrieve the stack frame and the return value.

 ## <a name="syntax"></a>Syntaxe